Make it easy — Lessons for the OIC

 Chunking is a way of writing to make someone feel that a task is manageable, quick to complete and not too daunting.
 This can be achieved by using short lines, short paragraphs separated with white spaces, headings and grouping of related items together (this is an example!)

-It’s an interesting notion that by looking through a behavioural science lens and choosing to simplify wherever possible, we can support, engage and achieve significant improvements in efficiency of claims handling.
+It’s an interesting notion that by looking through a behavioural science lens and choosing to simplify wherever possible, we can support, engage and achieve significant improvements in the efficiency of claims handling.
 Obviously, behavioural science has a much greater application than just in correspondence.

 If you require any assistance, contact our motor insurance solicitors.